Hope van Dyne: Personality and depictions

-In December 2023, Van Dyne appeared in two episodes of What If...? season two.
+In December 2023, more alternate versions of Van Dyne appeared in two episodes of What If...? season two.
 A younger version of Van Dyne, voiced by McGraw, appeared in "What If...
 Peter Quill Attacked Earth's Mightiest Heroes?" acting as "Hank's conscience" as he assists S.H.I.E.L.D. in taking in a powered Peter Quill.
 Van Dyne also made a non-speaking appearance in "What If...
 Captain Carter Fought the Hydra Stomper?" where she follows Captain Carter's lead as a founding member of the Avengers.
 Head writer, A. C. Bradley, noted that "Since Peggy Carter wasn't around to found S.H.I.E.L.D., that responsibility fell to Hope's parents, Hank and Janet [...]
-All this lead to Hope taking on the Wasp mantle earlier".
+All this lead [sic] to Hope taking on the Wasp mantle earlier".
 In 2024, Lilly announced that she was "stepping away" from acting.
 Screen Rant writer Ross Tanenbaum later opined that her retirement leaves Van Dyne's MCU future in question but also noted that in the multiverse anyone can be "recast".
-Van Dyne's company, the Pym van Dyne Foundation, appeared on billboards in Times Square during Mayor Wilson Fisk's electoral speech in Daredevil: Born Again (2025).